 Home-to-School Transportation (HTST): The Home-to-School Transportation (HTST) program reimburses school districts for a share of transportation expenditures; however, districts’ funding levels have been locked in at the rates they received in the early 1980s, and because allocations are based on historical participation, several school districts and charter schools are excluded from receiving HTST funding.
 With transportation costs only partially funded by the State, the remaining costs are incurred by the school district itself, which creates a tremendous financial hardship on school districts in rural communities.

 The current HTST mechanism is based on an outdated, unequitable formula that fails to reflect increases in the cost of living, transportation costs, and higher student enrollment.
 RCRC supports a funding system that works towards equalizing HTST to ensure rural school districts get their fair share of funding.

 Concurrent Enrollment: Concurrent enrollment is a system that permits high school students to enroll in courses at local community colleges such that they can pursue advanced academic courses or vocational type courses that are not available to them through their high school.
 RCRC has been a strong supporter of expanding course availability and eligibility, which increase a student’s access to additional educational opportunities that are not typically available in rural and remote school districts with low enrollment.
-The current caps on concurrent enrollment make it virtually impossible for students from low-population districts to participate, since they are formulated on a percentage of class size.
-In many rural areas, that percentage amounts to less than one student of the high school class.

 Staff: Tracy Rhine